 Jacquie Maria Wessels was born in Vlaardingen, the Netherlands, and presently lives and works in Amsterdam.
 Wessels started her photographic career in 1981 in Brussels where she worked for two years as an assistant at a renowned photo studio.
 After Brussels, Wessels moved to Amsterdam where she studied at the Gerrit Rietveld Academy in Amsterdam between 1985 and 1990 in the photography and drawing department.
-During her studies at the Gerrit Rietveld Academy Wessels did an exchange program at the Quicksilver Place Academy of Arts in London, focussed on painting/drawing.
+During her studies at the Gerrit Rietveld Academy Wessels did an exchange program at the Quicksilver Place Academy of Arts in London, focused on painting/drawing.
 Eventually photography proved to be the best medium for Wessels to express her ideas, nevertheless her photographs have often a painterly beauty.

 Wessels has developed into an artist who is active in the field of autonomous and documentary photography and who likes to explore a topic for a longer period of time.
 Her subjects often serve as a framework for investigating the various social situations and the environment of people.
 During Wessels studies Social Psychology (2004-2007) at the Vrije Universiteit (VU) in Amsterdam and the following years she travelled all over the world to discover new social surroundings.